InstituteforDiseaseModeling/idmtools/docs/sweeps-python.rst

         Base_Infectivity_Gaussian_Mean = "Base_Infectivity_Gaussian_Mean"
         Base_Infectivity_Gaussian_Std_Dev = "Base_Infectivity_Gaussian_Std_Dev"

-Script need to be in a main block, other wise AnalyzerManager will have issue with multi threads in Windows OS.
+Script needs to be in a main block, otherwise :py:class:`~idmtools.analysis.analyze_manager.AnalyzeManager` will have issue with multi-threads in Windows OS.

 .. code-block:: python

     if __name__ == '__main__':

-We have python model defined in "SEIR_model.py" which takes several arguments like "--duration" and "--outbreak_coverage", and supports a json config from a file named "nd_template.json".
+We have Python model defined in "SEIR_model.py" which takes several arguments like "--duration" and "--outbreak_coverage", and supports a JSON config from a file named "nd_template.json".
 We want to sweep some arguments passed in to "SEIR_model.py" and some parameters in "nd_template.json".

 To accomplish this, we are going to proceed in a few high-level steps.
 See https://bit.ly/37DHUf0 for workflow

 #.
 Define our base task.
 This task is the common configuration across all our tasks.
 For us, that means some basic run info like script path as well as our arguments/value and parameter/value we don't plan on sweeping, "--duration", and most of the parameters inside "nd_template.json".

 #.
-Then we will define our TemplateSimulations object that will use our task to build a series of simulations
+Then we will define our :py:class:`~idmtools.entities.templated_simulation.TemplatedSimulations` object that will use our task to build a series of simulations

 #.
-Then we will define a SimulationBuilder and define our sweeps.
+Then we will define a :py:class:`~idmtools.builders.simulation_builder.SimulationBuilder` and define our sweeps.
 This will involve also writing some callback functions that update the each task's config or option with the sweep values

 #.
-Then we will add our simulation builder to our TemplateSimulation object.
+Then we will add our simulation builder to our :py:class:`~idmtools.entities.templated_simulation.TemplatedSimulations` object.

 #.
-We will then build our Experiment object using the TemplateSimulations as our simulations list.
+We will then build our :py:class:`~idmtools.entities.experiment.Experiment` object using the TemplateSimulations as our simulations list.

 #.
 We will run the experiment on the platform